Kangana Ranaut: Early life and background

-Career
+Film career

-2004–2008: Film debut and critical acclaim
+2004–2008: Acting debut and critical acclaim

 In 2004, the producers Ramesh Sharma and Pahlaj Nilani announced that Ranaut would make her film debut with the Deepak Shivdasani-directed I Love You Boss.
 The following year, an agent took her to the office of the producer Mahesh Bhatt, where she interacted with the director Anurag Basu and auditioned for the lead role in the romantic thriller Gangster: A Love Story.
 Bhatt felt she was too young for the role and signed Chitrangada Singh instead.
 However, Singh was later unavailable to do the film and Ranaut was contracted as a replacement for Gangster, opting out of I Love You Boss.
 She was cast in the central role of Simran, an alcoholic woman caught in a romantic triangle between a notorious gangster (Shiney Ahuja) and a sympathetic friend (Emraan Hashmi).
 Ranaut was only seventeen while filming and said that she "had difficulty first in understanding and then unwinding from the character", describing her craft as "raw and immature".
 Released in 2006, Gangster emerged as a critical and commercial success.
 Raja Sen of Rediff.com said that "Kangana is a remarkable find, the actress coming across with great conviction".
 She won the Filmfare Award for Best Female Debut, along with various other debut awards.

 Ranaut's next role was in the Mohit Suri-directed drama Woh Lamhe...
 (2006), a semi-biographical film based on the schizophrenic actress Parveen Babi and her relationship with the director Mahesh Bhatt.
 She said that portraying Babi had left her emotionally drained, as she had begun to "feel her desolation and loneliness."
 The film critic Subhash K. Jha of Sify wrote that Ranaut was the first Hindi film actress since Smita Patil and Shabana Azmi "who isn't scared to strip her soul naked for the camera", adding that she is a "hugely expressive actress with a phenomenal ability to convey torment, hurt and incredulity through the eyes".
 Despite positive reviews, the film underperformed at the box office.